maartaud/frontpy/README.md

 **Step 3: Call the main function**:

 The *main* function will return two dataframes: one for cold fronts and one for warm fronts.
+Also, it will save these dataframes as CSV files inside the output directory, as well as the corresponding TFP files.

 So, you can call the main function like this: